felixge/nodeguide.com/guide/index.md

 ## Content

 [Node.js Beginner Guide](beginner.html)
-  ~ If you are new to node.js, this guide will take you from hello world, to
+  ~ If you are new to node.js, this guide will take you from hello world to
     deploying your first app.
 [Node.js Style Guide](style.html)
   ~ The generell JavaScript style I recommend to use with node.js.
 A lot of